Creative-Difficulty/commit-conventions/README.md

 # Alex' commit message convention

 ## Type of change / Prefix
-***The type of change, which is applied by the commit, the emoji is the first part of the commit message.***
+***The type of change, which is applied by the commit.
+The emoji is the first part of the commit message.***

 🛠 - A change to do with configuration files or nonspecific code changes